Boeing will reassign 3,000 workers as airlines reach compensation deals over MAX

 Boeing also said it added a MAX storage facility in Victorville, California.
 Some employees from Renton will staff MAX airplane storage locations in Moses Lake, Washington and Victorville.

-Boeing’s biggest supplier, Spirit AeroSystems Inc (SPR.N), said Monday it would offer voluntary layoffs to some employees as it grapples with the production halt.
+Boeing’s biggest supplier, Spirit AeroSystems Inc, said Monday it would offer voluntary layoffs to some employees as it grapples with the production halt.
 The company said last month it would suspend production of 737 MAX parts beginning Jan.
 1.

 Reuters has reported the Federal Aviation Administration is not expected to approve the plane’s return to service until at least February and potentially March or later.